Skip Navigation LinksRawMilkandRawDairyProducts

 Isn't raw milk supposed to be healthy?

 There is no difference in the nutritional value between raw milk and pasteurized milk.
-Raw (unpasteurized) milk is not the same as organic milk or milk that comes from grass-fed animals, and it does not mean it is better for you than pasteurized milk.
-Raw milk can still contain harmful bacteria even if it is organic, from grass-fed animals, or from very clean farms.
+Just because raw milk is called "raw" does not mean it is better for you than pasteurized milk.
+Raw milk is not the same as organic milk or milk that comes from grass-fed animals.
+Raw milk can still contain harmful bacteria and other germs even if it is organic, from grass-fed animals, or from very clean farms.

-Raw milk also cannot give you "good bacteria" (also called probiotics).
+Raw milk also cannot give you "good bacteria" (sometimes called probiotics).
 Probiotics can be found in pasteurized dairy products such as yogurt or kefir, which are safer to eat than raw milk.

-For more questions and answers about raw milk, please see the U.S. Centers for Disease Control and Prevention (CDC) Raw Milk Questions and Answers webpage.
+For more questions and answers about raw milk, please see the U.S. Food & Drug Administration (FDA) Raw Milk Questions & Answers webpage.

 Are raw milk and raw milk products available in California?